Home Renovation Blog

 Expert renovation tips and information about Home Additions and quality Renovations

-Hamptons Style has taken the interior design and decorating world by storm!
+Hamptons Style Interiors have taken the interior design and decorating world by storm!
 At Amerex, we are increasingly fielding questions about the Hamptons Look.
 Some people call it Hamptons Design, Hamptons Style or the Hamptons Look.
 Whatever you want to call it, it is so hot right now!
 We are getting asked:

 The answer to all of the above is a resounding YES!

 In fact, the Hamptons style works remarkably well in Western Australian homes.
 Our laid back and outdoors lifestyle with an abundance of sunshine is very similar to the Hamptons lifestyle.
+Have a look at this home completed in Nedlands and be inspired by the Hamptons style interiors and decorating.
+It is simply stunning.

 The Hamptons style comes from an area known simply as ‘The Hamptons’.
 The Hamptons is an coastal area on Long Island, north of New York.
 This is where rich and famous New Yorkers spend their summer holidays, in their luxury holiday homes.